joshperry/ovrly/readme.md

 ## C++ Architecture

+The ovrly C++ architecture is primarily wrappers and specializations interconnected via event dispatch.

+A bulk of the modules in the project expose an interface which calls into the OpenVR or cef dependency libraries.
+The modules are organized primarily in a data-oriented fashion.

+The API exposed by each module, which facilitate interaction between the multiple modules, each have both a functional interface and an event-driven interface.
+Event subscription is accomplished with Observables to which many target listeners can subscribe.

+### CEF integration

-Because cef wraps chromium, the logic necessarily is split between processes;
-architecturally, cef implements an event-driven interface.
+Because cef wraps chromium to act as the ovrly user interface, the logic necessarily is split between processes; architecturally, cef exposes an event-driven interface to which a single handler can be provided from user code.

-The ovrly architecture is similarly implemented, with individual modules exposing events that others can observe, with some modules implementing a `registerHooks()` function that are used first-thing at app start to compose the the module event listeners.

-Conventionally, primary modules in ovrly are in files that end with `ovrly` (e.g. uiovrly.cc, or vrovrly.h).
+When interfacing with cef, a common pattern is used for to map the cef handler interface to an ovrly Observable interface.

-For example, any module that needs to run in the ovrly browser process would subscribe to the `process::OnBrowser` event to be notified when the browser process is about to come up.
-The `process::OnBrowser` observable also delivers a `process::Browser` object which has additional process lifetime events that can be subscribed to (e.g. `OnContextInitialized`).
+As an example of using the Observable module interface, any module that needs to run in the cef browser process would subscribe to the `process::OnBrowser` event to be notified, in the browser process, when the it is about to come up.
+This observable also delivers a `process::Browser` object which has additional process lifetime events that can be observed (e.g. `OnContextInitialized`).

-There is also a `process::OnRender` event that allows code that runs in the render processes to be executed at the proper time, among a number of other events across different modules.
+There is also a `process::OnRender` event for code that needs to run in the render processes startup.
+These are found in the app module and are only a few among a number of other events across different modules.

+### Conventions

+- Some modules expose a `registerHooks()` function that should be called at app start to allow the module to setup inter-module event listeners.
+- Primary modules in ovrly are in files that end with `ovrly` (e.g. uiovrly.cc, or vrovrly.h).
-Because the observable system is meant for composing application code there is no facility made for removing event subscriptions.
+- Because the observable system is meant for composing application code there is no facility made for removing event subscriptions.

-Module local code is wrapped in an anonymous namespace to prevent symbol exports.
+- Module local code is wrapped in an anonymous namespace to prevent symbol exports.

 ## Browser to Overlay Rendering